IBM/data-broker/README.md

       Specifies the timeout in seconds for blocking get and read API calls.
 If not set, it defaults to 5 seconds.

+- `DBR_PLUGIN`
+      Point to a shared library file that implements a data adapter.
+      It will be attempted to load as soon as your application initializes the Data Broker library.
+The file needs to be in the system library path or in a path listed in the `LD_LIBRARY_PATH` environment variable.

 ## 4 Limitations: